vanessaaleung/data-science-notes/statistics/README.md

 95% of intervals constructed contain the true mean.

 ### Statistical Significance
-Quantifies whether a result is likely due to chance or to some factor of interest
+Quantifies whether a result is likely **due to chance** or to some factor of interest
+- low p-value

 ### P-value
+_Probability of obtaining a value of the test statistic is at least as extreme as what was observed, under the assumption the null hypothesis is true_

+### Practical Significance
+_Whether the difference of the data from the null hypothesis matters for practical considerations_

 The lower the p-value, the less likely the results are due purely to chance.